wtraylor/modular_megafauna_model/docs/model.md

 ### Ontogenetic Growth

-\todo
-- What does the growth curve look like?
-    - Compare price1985growth [pp. 187-190] and blaxter1989energy
-      [p.
-242-244].

-\todo Explain how growth is linear in \ref Fauna::HerbivoreBase::get_bodymass()
+The growth curve is currently linear.
+The body mass of a cohort that hasn’t reached physical maturity yet is calculated as a linear interpolation between the user-defined neonate body mass and adult body mass.

-Blaxter (1989)\cite blaxter1989energy, p.
+However, the growth curve should be sigmoid, compare Price (1985, pp. 187–190)\cite price1985growth and this quote by Blaxter (1989)\cite blaxter1989energy, p.
 242f:

 > Growth in weight is characteristically sigmoid; it accelerates during a short
 > initial period and then declines until, as maturity approaches, it approaches